-- a.
-When the first partition that affects the lobby is disarmed, the lobby will also be disarmed. - b.
-The common lobby cannot be armed unless every partition selected to affect the lobby is armed. - c.
-Arming the last partition that affects the lobby will not automatically attempt to arm the lobby.
+- When the first partition that affects the lobby is disarmed, the lobby will also be disarmed. - The common lobby cannot be armed unless every partition selected to affects the lobby is armed. - Arming the last partition that affects the lobby will not automatically attempt to arm the lobby. - When the first partition that affects the lobby is disarmed, the lobby will also be disarmed.